 “Not too great.”

 “Yes, too charming.
 I basically flirted her down.”

-I am sure Germans would quite immediately understand either dialog despite umflirten not officially being a word.
+I am sure Germans would quite immediately understand either dialogue, even though they may have never heard umflirtern before.

-How do I know which um it is?
+How do I know which version I’m looking at?

 - German Prefixes Explained – “be-“